-Viswani is our newest library and it is located near Arusha, Tanzania's third largest city.
-This project was organised and build in cooperation with a lovely group of student volunteers from Taiwan.
+Viswani public library is located in the outskirts of Arusha, Tanzania's third largest city.
+This project was organised and build in cooperation with a lovely group of student volunteers from Taiwan and managed by our local volunteer Samson.

 Visiwani community is home for people from various tribes and communities and it is located in Ilboru suburbs.
 Arusha, the nearest big city as well as Viswani is home of the well known Masai people.
 Many of them have difficulties with reading and writing.
 Samson Justo, the responsible Bookfeeder for our library in Tanzania works hard to help the local community to achieve better education and opportunities and he often welcomes volunteers to come and help at local school and now at our library.